Diseases We Treat

-Angiology and vascular surgery is a specialty of medicine that is responsible for studying and treating diseases of the circulation.
-It is a medical-surgical specialty, that is, it treats diseases with both medications and surgery when the patient needs it.
+Angiology and vascular surgery is a medical specialty that studies and treats circulatory diseases.
+It is a medical-surgical specialty, meaning it treats diseases with both medication and surgery when the patient needs it.

-All diseases that affect the veins and arteries with the exception of the arteries of the heart and those of the skull, since these are treated by the cardiologist and the neurosurgeon respectively.
+All diseases affecting the veins and arteries, except for the arteries of the heart and cranial arteries, which are treated by cardiologists and neurosurgeons, respectively.

-The most frequent diseases are: Venous, Varicose veins in all its degrees, venous thromboembolism disease that includes (deep vein thrombosis, pulmonary thromboembolism and post-thrombotic syndrome), varicose ulcers, venous injuries from weapons, surgical complications, hemangiomas and venous malformations.
+The most frequent diseases are: Venous, Varicose veins in all their degrees, venous thromboembolic disease which includes (deep vein thrombosis, pulmonary thromboembolism and post-thrombotic syndrome), varicose ulcers, venous injuries due to weapons, due to surgical complications, hemangiomas and venous malformations.

 Angiology and Vascular Surgery

-What are the diseases that an angiologist and vascular surgeon treat?
-What does an angiologist and vascular surgeon treat?
+- What diseases does an angiologist and vascular surgeon treat?

-Arterial Diseases: Chronic arterial insufficiency, acute arterial insufficiency, arterial thromboembolism, arterial aneurysms, aorta and peripheral arteries, vasospastic diseases such as Raynaud's disease, Buerger's disease, etc. Arterial injuries from weapons, or from surgical complications, carotid body tumor (glomus or paragangliomas), carotid disease.
+Arterial Diseases: Chronic arterial insufficiency, acute arterial insufficiency, arterial thromboembolism, arterial aneurysms, aorta and peripheral arteries, vasospastic diseases such as Raynaud's disease, Buerger's disease, etc. Arterial injuries due to weapons, or surgical complications, carotid body tumor (glomus or paragangliomas), carotid disease.

 Other diseases: Diabetic foot, chronic wounds, lymphedema.

-Patients with renal failure who need vascular access for Hemodialysis such as an arteriovenous fistula or placement of a central venous catheter, patients with cancer who need central venous access such as a reservoir catheter for chemotherapy.
+Patients with kidney failure who require vascular access for hemodialysis, such as an arteriovenous fistula or central venous catheter placement; patients with cancer who require central venous access, such as a reservoir catheter for chemotherapy.

-Diabetes mellitus is the main cause of lower extremity loss.
-80% of amputations began with an injury that went unnoticed and in most cases could have been avoided.
-When faced with a foot injury, if you have diabetes, time is money, get treatment as soon as possible and avoid fatal complications.
+Diabetes mellitus is the leading cause of lower limb loss.
+Eighty percent of amputations begin with an unnoticed injury, and in most cases, they could have been avoided.
+If you have diabetes and suffer a foot injury, time is of the essence.
+Seek treatment as soon as possible to avoid fatal complications.

 Diabetic foot

-To treat any foot injury in patients suffering from diabetes, what must first be ensured is circulation.
-If there is no circulation, any treatment is fruitless.
-Every patient who suffers from diabetes before being amputated should be evaluated by an angiologist and vascular surgeon.
+To treat any foot injury in patients with diabetes, the first step is to ensure circulation.
+If circulation is lacking, any treatment is unsuccessful.
+Before undergoing amputation, all patients with diabetes should be evaluated by an angiologist and vascular surgeon.

 • Pain or fatigue when walking.